orderofout/memory-game/Readme.md

 Thats it.
 Nothing really fancy.
 I added a Gruntfile after the fact with some bower dependencies.
 Eventually I'd like to port this into phonegap and make it an actual game with a few extra features.

-Use it it you like, or don't.
+Use it if you like, or don't.
 I don't care.